15 Days Everest Gokyo Valley Trekking

 • Max.
 Altitude3,440 m / 11, 350 ft

-We have our minds set on Monjo enjoying the lighter moments in the presence of the ever friendly Sherpa’s and the iconic mountain views.
-A walk on long way downhill to a river takes us into Sagarmatha National Park post until we reach the village of Monjo.
+We have our minds set on Monjo, enjoying the lighter moments in the presence of the ever-friendly Sherpas and the iconic mountain views.
+A long walk downhill to a river takes us into Sagarmatha National Park until we reach the village of Monjo.

-A stopover in between for getting our breath back is a routine.
-Continuing at constant pace we follow the Dudh Kosi River all the way to Phakding village.
-We then go past Ghat and Tade-Kosi small villages and then make our last climb that takes an hour to make it to Lukla.
+A stopover in between to get our breath back is routine.
+Continuing at a constant pace, we follow the Dudh Kosi River all the way to Phakding village.
+We then go past Ghat and Tade-Kosi small villages and then make our last climb, which takes an hour to make it to Lukla.

-This is the ultimate climb of the adventure journey otherwise the rest of the walk is easy going into the town of Lukla.
-Once here we have a go around the markets place and as the evening draws closer we retire for an overnight stop at a lodge.
+This is the ultimate climb of the adventure journey; otherwise, the rest of the walk is easy going into the town of Lukla.
+Once here, we have a go around the market, and as the evening draws closer, we retire for an overnight stop at a lodge.

 • AccommodationLodge accommodation with attach bathroom